rDybing/piPrime/README.md

 One, siritinga, even included some modified source code, so that is what this version is running.
 And much faster - using all four CPU cores as intended!

-Doing it serially now takes roughly 2m19s finding all the primes up to 16 million - using Go routines in parallel now takes about a quarter of the time at roughly 58s.
+Doing it serially now takes roughly 2m19s finding all the primes up to 16 million - using Go routines in parallel now takes under half of the time at roughly 58s.

+Obviously some more optimization may be possible...

 Full readout: